Frequently Asked Questions

 Which brokers does FiscalFox support?

-FiscalFox has built-in support for Vanguard Investor, Hargreaves Lansdown, Freetrade, Trading 212, eToro, InvestEngine, Moneybox, Saxo, and Interactive Brokers with automatic format detection.
+FiscalFox has 13 built-in imports: Vanguard Investor, Hargreaves Lansdown, Freetrade, Trading 212, eToro, InvestEngine, Moneybox, Saxo, Interactive Brokers, Robinhood, Revolut, AJ Bell, and IG.
 Unsupported broker files can use the Other Broker AI import path, which requires sign-in and consent before a file is sent for parsing.

 FiscalFox applies the same calculation methodology specified by HMRC for computing capital gains on shares.
 This includes the correct application of the same-day rule, the 30-day bed and breakfast rule, and Section 104 pooling, in the prescribed order.
 The output figures are designed to correspond directly to the boxes on the SA108 supplementary pages.
 However, FiscalFox is a calculation tool and does not constitute tax advice.
 We recommend that if your tax situation is complex or you are unsure about any aspect of your return, you consult a qualified tax professional or accountant.